AQIU20/Npcango/README.md

   - 龙骨碎片 x1
   - 精工木柄 x1
   ```

+The script uses real FAISS for memory storage:
+- Memories are saved to disk in two files: `memory_faiss.index` (FAISS index) and `memory_faiss.json` (memory metadata)
+- All saved memories are printed each time a memory is added or searched
+- The memory persists between runs, so you can see how the NPC remembers information over time

 This test verifies that:
 1. The NPC can remember player names and recall them in later messages